Why Workforce Plans Break Down: What Executive Decision-Makers Actually Need

 This article is the fourth and final part in our series exploring key themes from Cinareo’s recent conversation with workforce planning experts Mark Alpern and Daniel Piper.

-CFOs, Operations executives, and budget holders often sit at the critical point where workforce planning succeeds… or stalls.
-WFM teams build credible forecasts and thoughtful capacity plans, yet the plan loses traction the moment it reaches the people responsible for financial decisions and organizational priorities.
+CFOs, operations executives, and budget holders often find themselves at a critical juncture where workforce planning succeeds or stalls.
+WFM teams build credible forecasts and thoughtful capacity plans.
+However, the plan loses traction the moment it reaches the people responsible for financial decisions and organizational priorities.

 Daniel captured the disconnect during the discussion: “WFM sees the value immediately, but other teams need the right story in the right format to get on board.”